ALMPartners/palje/README.md

 ## Remarks on compatibility

 - Palje has been tested on multiple SQL Server versions, including [SQL Server images](https://hub.docker.com/_/microsoft-mssql-server)
-- Palje has been tested on cloud instances, such as Azure SQL Database
+- Palje has been tested on cloud database instances, such as Azure SQL Database
     - Palje supports Azure Active Directory authentication with argument --authentication "AAD"
-- Palje has been tested to work with Confluence Cloud
+- Palje has been tested to work with Confluence Cloud only
-    - There is a possibility that Palje works with Confluence Server since the Server REST API is similar to Cloud REST API
-    - Notice that the authentication works differently in Confluence Server

 ## Graphical user-interface

-Notice that GUI may be lacking some of the more advanced features that are available via CLI.
+Notice that GUI may be lacking some of the features that are available via CLI.

 ![Page hierarchy in Confluence](./images/palje_gui.PNG?raw=true)